 Converting old railway tracks into cycleways has long been a trend in Europe – now Australia is answering the call.
 AT saddles up for a taster (and a few speed bumps).
-Words by Alissa Jenkins and photography by Rebecca Taylor.
+Photography by Rebecca Taylor.

 Five minutes in and it’s raining.
 Excellent.
 The downpour is pelting our plastic ponchos, seeping into helmets, turning muddied sneakers to mush.
 The passing paddocks showcase rain-soaked cows, who wear the same expression as my riding partner.